-Anti-Doping Scientists group 'shocked' at Russia revelations
+Anti-Doping scientists group 'shocked' at Russia revelations

 "WAADS takes note of the many recommendations by the commissioners and is committed to actively cooperate in finding ways to close potential loopholes in the anti-doping system effectively," Van Eenoo, based at the University of Ghent, said.

-WADA on Monday recommended banning Russia from athletics as a result of its systematic doping culture that "prevented or diminished the possibility of an effective anti-doping programme".
+WADA on Monday recommended banning Russia from athletics as a result of its systematic doping culture that "prevented or diminished the possibility of an effective anti-doping program".

 (Reporting by Robert-Jan Bartunek; Editing by Mark Heinrich)